 This year turned out to be different for us.
-Planned trips got canceled, Pride parades have been postponed or held online and we all had to get used to the idea of spending this summer in our countries.
+Planned trips got canceled, Pride parades have been postponed or held online, and we all had to get used to the idea of spending this summer in our countries.
 But no reason to be sad or disappointed.
-There is so much to see, to explore, to learn, and to enjoy just a few steps outside our homes.
+There is so much to see, explore, learn, and enjoy just a few steps outside our homes.
 And there is no reason to just take a few more steps and to find out how beautiful Europe actually is.
-It all started with a call from Sweden, Malmö to be precise.
+It all started with a call from Sweden, Malmö to be precise, and ended up on a 3,500 km road trip around LGBTQ+ Germany, Sweden, Austria, and back to Amsterdam.

 Our Best of LGBTQ+ Germany – Road Trip 2020